AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

 This PA test also serves as a nice extruder stress test, and it's a great visual indicator for extrusion issues.
 It ensures that your extruder/hotend can handle your requested speeds, PA, and accelerations.
 - If your best accel/decel PA values are more than a line or two apart:
     - You may have too much [:page_facing_up:backlash](https://gfycat.com/mealycautiouscoqui) in your extruder.
 Pressure advance uses a reverse extruder move during decelerations.
 Excessive backlash causes some of that reverse move to be lost.
-        - See [:page_facing_up: here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/troubleshooting/bmg_clockwork_backlash.md) for more information on the effects of backlash/gear tension.
+        - See [:page_facing_up: here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/troubleshooting/extrusion_patterns.md) for more information on the effects of backlash/gear tension.
         - *You still want a tiny amount of backlash (when filament is loaded) to ensure your extruder gears aren't over tensioned.
 Essentially as little as you can manage.*
+        - This is not adjustable on some extruders like the Orbiter (doesn't have the same backlash issues anyway in my experience!)
 - If your PA numbers are unusually high:
     - This may indicate a partial nozzle clog or that your hotend temperature is too low.
 More back pressure means more pressure advance.
 - If the middle (fast) section is not printing, or is only partially printing: